A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

+A slight modification to the 3D structure described in Fig. \ref{fig:FIG1}(b-ii) can enable a physical realization of a PnC with a virtual ground.
+If the grounding frame is rigidly connected to the last aluminum plate (bottom boundary) of the 3D structure, instead of an external grounding reference (see Fig. \ref{fig:SFIG4}), the frame can essentially be viewed as an extension of the last aluminum plate allowing the grounding clips ($k_\mathrm{g}$), to elastically link the remaining plate masses to the virtual ground (last aluminum plate), as depicted in Fig. \ref{fig:FIG6}(b-ii).

-\subsection{Customized Acoustic absorber}
+\subsection{Customized acoustic absorber}

-Here we present an edge DMoA-based AMM that interacts with a broadband acoustic field, $\mathrm{F}(\bar{t})$, and manifests a prescribed narrow-band response at the edge defect while simultaneously customizing the transmission of PB frequencies through the AMM bulk.
-Fig. \ref{fig:FIG6}a shows the mass-spring configuration of an edge DMoA-based AMM subject to an external force, $\mathrm{F}(\bar{t})$ at the edge defect location. $\mathrm{F}(\bar{t})$ is chosen as a representative broadband acoustic signal (as illustrated by the green FFT curve in Fig. \ref{fig:FIG6}(c-i)) which can originate from a variety of environmental sources, e.g., vehicular traffic, fluid flow.
-A customized acoustic interaction of the AMM with this signal can be useful in mitigating or harvesting this ambient energy.
-To investigate this capability, we numerically simulate the response of the base MoA (black) devoid of material defects and two AMM configurations described by edge DMoA parameters chosen from Fig. \ref{fig:FIG3} (blue and red).
-Fig. \ref{fig:FIG6}(b-d) plot, respectively, the velocity response of the three AMM configurations, the FFTs of these velocity signals (normalized by peak the largest FFT amplitude of all velocity signals), and the energy distribution at mass indices -- (i) $j=1$ (edge defect), (ii) $j=(\mathrm{N}+1)/2$ (midpoint), and (iii) $j=\mathrm{N}$ (last mass).
+Here we present an edge DMoA-based PnC that interacts with a broadband acoustic field, $\mathrm{F}(\bar{t})$, and manifests a prescribed narrow-band response at the edge defect while simultaneously customizing the transmission of PB frequencies through the PnC bulk.
+Fig. \ref{fig:FIG7}a shows the mass-spring configuration of an edge DMoA-based PnC subject to an external force, $\mathrm{F}(\bar{t})$ at the edge defect location. $\mathrm{F}(\bar{t})$ is chosen as a representative broadband acoustic signal (as illustrated by the green FFT curve in Fig. \ref{fig:FIG7}(c-i)) which can originate from a variety of environmental sources, e.g., vehicular traffic, machine noise in factories, fluid flow.
+A customized acoustic interaction of the PnC with this signal can be useful in mitigating or harvesting this ambient energy.
+To investigate this capability, we numerically simulate the response of the base MoA PnC (black) devoid of material defects and two DMoA PnC configurations described by edge defect parameters chosen from Fig. \ref{fig:FIG3} (blue and red).
+Fig. \ref{fig:FIG7}(b-d) plot, respectively, the velocity response of the three PnC configurations, the FFTs of these velocity signals (normalized by peak the largest FFT amplitude of all velocity signals), and the energy distribution at mass indices -- (i) $j=1$ (edge defect), (ii) $j=(\mathrm{N}+1)/2$ (midpoint), and (iii) $j=\mathrm{N}$ (last mass).